Blasterth/Type-online-app/README.md

 # Online Typing app
 Type fast and compete with your friends.

 # Introduction
 Many people use a keyboard during their everyday life, whether they are working with a PC or laptop, working in a small store or in an office.
 All of this people have something in common: All of them need typing skills.
 [Type online app](https://github.com/Matin-Ardestani/Type-online-app) allows you to test yourself by typing ordinary words.

+# Introduction
+Many people use a keyboard during their everyday life, whether they are working with a PC or laptop, working in a small store or in an office.
+All of this people have something in common: All of them need typing skills.
+[Type online app](https://github.com/Matin-Ardestani/Type-online-app) allows you to test yourself by typing ordinary words.